exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 DevOps Engineers are managing multiple servers with more applications than ever before.
-To handle highly complex tasks, dozens of Configuration Management (CM) tools are introduced and two most popular ones include Ansible and Puppet.
+To handle highly complex tasks, dozens of Configuration Management (CM) tools are introduced and the two most popular ones include Ansible and Puppet.
 According to experts, configuration management is a vital process and is considered imperative in the DevOps model to support continuous integration.
+In this blog for Puppet Ansible, we will discuss Puppet vs Ansible and significant differences based on certain parameters among the two.

 With CM tools, it is easy for admin executing tasks on multiple servers together and deploy multiple apps with one click only.
 But how to decide the best DevOps tool that fits your requirements?
-Here, we will learn two popular configuration management tools, Ansible vs Puppet, to get started.
+Here, we will learn two popular configuration management tools, the difference between Puppet and Ansible, to get started.

 The big IT Companies, Oracle and Google are running their data servers using puppet.
 There is one Enterprise edition too available through PuppetLabs.
-Besides so many benefits, users’ complaint that Puppet is so slow in adopting requested changes like new features additions or fixing bugs etc.
+Besides so many benefits, users’ complaints that Puppet is so slow in adopting requested changes like new features additions or fixing bugs, etc.

 Python is built into Linux and Unix system, so running and getting Ansible up is fairly simple and quick.
 It is agentless and easy to set up or use.
 It accepts command in almost all programming languages and it is considered a big benefit in the favor of Ansible.
 It includes hundreds of modules to support a wider number of integrations, like AWS and more.